-Our study has several limitations that are important to note when interpreting our results.
-First, public reports were non-randomly and non-independently collected and this introduces various forms of bias commonly associated with community reporting databases (Dickinson et al. 2010; Poessel et al. 2013; Sullivan et al. 2014).
+Our study had several limitations that are important to note when interpreting our results.
+First, public reports were non-randomly and non-independently collected, which introduces various forms of bias commonly associated with community reporting databases (Dickinson et al. 2010; Poessel et al. 2013; Sullivan et al. 2014).
 For example, a single reporter may provide multiple reports that are non-independent in the human perception of coyotes, or a coyote could be reported by multiple individuals in short succession.
-Previous studies have found that reports are more likely to occur from affluent neighborhoods with higher education levels, and this may bias reporting locations (Wine et al. 2015; Mowry et al. 2020).
-We also acknowledge that our quantification of coyote response and human perception from public reports did not follow conventional methods of evaluating coyote behaviour or human perceptions, like empirical behavioural observations or randomized public surveys (Breck et al. 2019; Drake et al. 2020), and should be interpreted cautiously within the context of a community reporting database study.
-Finally, coyote response to humans and human perceptions are correlated, and differences in results between the two may be in part from variation between the specific subsets of reports used for analyses with each response variable.
-We used conservative significance estimates (i.e. 99% confidence intervals) and propose that this may help avoid Type I errors from different subsets of reports being used in analyses.
-Despite these caveats, we emphasize that community reporting databases such as ours provide invaluable sources of information on human-coyote conflict (Weckel et al. 2010).
-Furthermore, we suggest that new reporting systems should prompt reporters to provide more information when making reports, for example, providing categories for people to identify coyote behaviour, human perceptions, or other variables of interest.
-The creation of reporting systems should be led by interdisciplinary teams including social scientists, biologists and wildlife managers, to design proper reporting interfaces to minimize bias and maximize the information gained from reports.
+Previous studies have found that reports are more likely to occur from affluent neighborhoods with higher education levels, to bias reporting locations relative to measured variables (Wine et al. 2015; Mowry et al. 2020).
+Our posthoc quantification of coyote responses and human perceptions from a community reporting database did not provide comparable information to empirical behavioural observations of animals (e.g., Breck et al. 2019) or randomized public surveys ((e.g., Drake et al. 2020) and should be interpreted cautiously.
+Importantly, the descriptions of coyote behavioural responses in our reports were not independent of human perceptions of those same behaviours.
+We recognized the correlated nature of our reports over space and time and attempted to mitigate the Type 1 errors that might result by using conservative significance estimates with99% confidence intervals.
+Despite these limitations, we join others in suggesting that community reporting databases provide much relevant information about human-coyote interactions and conflict (Weckel et al. 2010), but that subsequent investigations would benefit from prompting reporters to provide more specific information in reports to support analyses that are anticipated a priori by research teams that include biologists, social scientists, and wildlife managers.